 - What textbooks are used for the courses?

 - The courses off-campus use the same textbook as on-campus courses.
 Please contact the College’s Bookstore for more information regarding the current text for the course(s).

 - Will the college courses transfer to other college?

-- Most generally the courses offered to high school students are considered “general education” or “general studies” courses.
-Typically, a high school student who earns credit in those type of courses and easily transfer the credits to any two- or four-year public college or university in West Virginia.
+- The courses offered to high school students are considered “general education” or “general studies” courses.
+Typically, a high school student who earns credit in those type of courses can easily transfer the credits to any two- or four-year public college or university in West Virginia.
 If you plan to attend a private or an out-of-state college or university, please contact the institution’s Registrar for information on acceptance of credit.

 215B Harry B. Heflin Administration Building